taocpp/PEGTL/doc/Rule-Reference.md

 ## Implementation

 The "meta data and implementation mapping" section of each rule's description shows both how the rule is implemented and what the [meta data](Meta-Data-and-Visit.md) looks like.
+When the list of sub-rules is empty then the definition of `subs_t` is omitted from the description.

 ## Parameter Packs